Dejulia489/AzurePipelinesPS/README.md

-# AzureDevOpsPS
+# AzurePipelinesPS
-A PowerShell module to make interfacing with Azure DevOps easier
+A PowerShell module to make interfacing with Azure Pipelines easier

 ## Building